 A truly effective team boundaries agreement, cannot be a top-down executive-driven decision.
 It needs to involve collective input and open discussion from all team members affected.
 A team boundaries agreement should include:

 Frameworks to prioritize work and support cross-team collaboration that aligns with business strategies and objectives

 Aligned schedules that allow for productive asynchronous work and effective team meetings

-Clear definitions for truly “urgent” demands and a protocol for who responds and how
+Clear definitions for truly “urgent” demands and a protocol for who responds and how.

 Guidance on how to react when boundaries are stretched

 A team boundaries agreement is an iterative process.
 Some elements of your agreement may prove ineffective over time, as teams grow or aspects prove ineffective.
 It’s important to establish periodic check-ins with your team to ensure the agreement is being upheld or requires an update.
 You can access a DIY Team Boundaries agreement template in our Hybrid Team Toolkit.

 We find that teams often need guidance when establishing a team boundaries agreement for the first time.
-Our Saveplaceless Workshop brings teams together to establish team boundaries agreements that are specifically focused on the critical needs of remote-friendly teams and on preventing burnout and isolation.